HOURS : Saturday 10-1:30

 A small selection of books is also available near the ADA bathroom on the Main Floor whenever the library is open.

 Calling for particpants for the Bixby’s NEW Computer Club!.
-Ages 10+ are welcome to Software Engineers Jon Sullivan and Randy Page from the library’s IT Committee for the inaugural Computer Club meeting on Wednesday, February 4th, 2015!
-The club presents "Exploring the Magic World of Digital Radios."
-Electrical Engineer Scott Fusare will present the history of hardware radios followed by group hacking of Scott’s software defined radio with Jon and Randy.
-The club’s first project will be to program the library’s new flat screen TV.
-The group will be led by a retired UTC engineer and will be able to work with adults, teens, and/or tweens (10+).
+Ages 10+ are welcome to join software engineers Randy Page and Jon Sullican from the library’s IT Committee for the second Computer Club meeting which will take place mid-March!
+The group is led by a retired UTC engineer and works with adults, teens, and/or tweens (10+).
 Please pre-register your interest.
-Call or email for more information: 802-877-2211 or email@example.com.
+Call or email for more information: 802-877-2211 or firstname.lastname@example.org.

 The library offers writing workshops to the public which meet each Thursday evening from 6 to 8 pm.
 Writing prompts, practice, and feedback from the group are incorporated.
 The workshop is ongoing and writers of all skill levels are welcome.
 Registration is required, because space is limited.
 There is no fee for participation.
 Sign up with the circulation desk or email the Adult Services Librarian Muir Haman for more information.